CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 For naming conventions for the data packages see [guidelines for data storage](howto_data_storage.md).

-If uploading data to Puhti, you must make sure that the data ends up in the user group `project_2013016` or, if required, in your private group.
+If uploading data to Puhti, you must make sure that the data ends up in the user group `project_2013016` or, if required, in your private group/project.

 On Puhti, start the process by changing to the user group `project_2013016` with command

       $ newgrp project_2013016

+If needed, create the target folder for the data on the project-specific scratch folder (or where the data is needed):

+      $ mkdir /scratch/project_2013016/shortname

-Transfer the data to the folder /scratch/project_2013016/shortname (or where it is needed).
-Ensure that the target folder on Puhti is only available to your current group/project.
-For instance, to recursively set read, write and execute permissions to the current user (you) and your currently active group/project (but not for others), use
+It is good practice to check the file permissions on the source folder before transfer. rsync and other file transfer tools can be set to keep the permissions on the target server, too.
+Ensure once again that the target folder on Puhti is only available to your current group/project.

+For instance, to recursively set *read, write and execute* permissions of a given folder and its contents to the current *user* (you) *and* to your currently active *group*/project, but *not* for *others*, you could use

       $ chmod -R ug=rwx foldername